-Blood sugar management and insulin regulation is the one area of health and nutrition where you can achieve perfection.
+Blood sugar management and insulin regulation is one area of health and nutrition where you can achieve perfection.

 - Want to know how long you’ll live?
 Look at your insulin levels – insulin is referred to as the longevity hormone.